 Based on these findings obtained by qualitative analyses of initially generated HDAC2- and Pax5-deficient DT40 mutants, HDAC2(-/-) and Pax5(-) [47, 54, Chaps.
-2 and 3], we revealed that in these two mutant cells artificially accumulated immunoglobulin proteins (IgM H- and L-chains) at the early (or first) cultivation stage were diminished based on their decreased gene expressions, associated with alterations in gene expressions of various transcription factors and/or chromatin-modifying enzymes, via a lot of generations during cultivation.
-However, several cellular characteristics were obviously different between HDAC2(-/-) and Pax5(-).
-Those of HDAC2(-/-) will be more minutely shown again below.
+2 and 3], we revealed that in these two mutant cells IgM H- and L-chains artificially accumulated at the early (and first) cultivation stage are diminished based on their decreased gene expressions, associated with alterations in gene expressions of various transcription factors and/or chromatin-modifying enzymes through various generations during cultivation.
+However, several cellular characteristics are obviously different between HDAC2(-/-) and

+Pax5(-).
+The characteristics of HDAC2(-/-) will be shown in further detail as follows.